Filter by Suburb

 If Queensland weather doesn’t shout rooftop bars at you in a high-pitched squeal, we don’t know what will.
 Our climate, coupled with the amazing hospitality scene here in our city, means these open-air meccas of good times and delicious libations are the prime place to find yourself — any time of the year!
 It’s all about drinks in the sunshine and snapping selfies with picturesque backgrounds for Insta-bragging purposes.

-So, in honour of bars in high places, here are 11 next-level rooftop bars you should make it a priority to visit this weekend — and next weekend, and the weekend after…
+So, in honour of bars in high places, here are 14 next-level rooftop bars (listed north to south) you should prioritise visiting this weekend, next weekend, and the weekend after…

 The Exhibitionist Bar